 GHydraulics integrates EPANET and QGIS

-GHydraulics is a Quantum GIS plugin that allows to export water supply networks for analysis in EPANET.
+GHydraulics is a Quantum GIS plugin that allows to analyze water supply networks using EPANET.
 It also contains a function to calculate economic diameters based on given flowrates.
 The functions are accessible from the Quantum GIS plugin menu and toolbars.

 You can use the Quantum GIS Plugin Repository to install GHydraulics.

 Learn more on on the Quantum GIS Plugin Repository GHydraulics page.

-Detailed step-by-step installation instructions for older QGIS versions are available along with a video:
+Detailed step-by-step installation instructions for QGIS 1.8 versions are available in a video: